THE ULTIMATE LIST OF CHEAP OLD HOUSES UNDER $50K…and BEYOND ––>

 Additionally, several guests have experienced hearing a buzzing sound and seeing soldiers roaming the house and grounds, most likely ghosts from when the home was utilized as a Union hospital.

 Vicksburg has some of the most well-known haunted houses, but Cedar Grove Mansion is perhaps the most haunted in the state.
 It most recently was named the top haunt in Mississippi.
-Unfortunately, in September of this year, the Cedar Grove Inn sold, the employees were laid off and events canceled.
+Unfortunately, in September of 2020, the Cedar Grove Inn sold, the employees were laid off and events canceled.
 The good news, however, is that after being on the market for six months, the home was sold to Vicksburg natives and descendants of the Klein family.
-I guess now the Klein family ghosts will have the mansion all to themselves, while the new owners maintain the mansion until COVId no longer impacts business.
+I guess now the Klein family ghosts will have the mansion all to themselves, while the new owners maintain the mansion until COVID no longer impacts business.